-At Long Last Launch: Impeachment May Gain Momentum From First Big Moment
+At Long Last, Launch: Impeachment May Gain Momentum From First Big Moment

 There had been a whistleblower complaint and a partial transcript of a phone call between President Trump and the president of Ukraine.
 Both could be read as damning, even dramatically so.
 But both were documents.
 To be outraged, you probably had to read them.
 Most people didn't.

 Some had felt the chill of history in real time on Sept.
-24, when on a Tuesday afternoon Speaker Nancy Pelosi announced the House would commence a formal impeachment inquiry into the whistleblower and the phone call.
+24, when on a Tuesday afternoon, Speaker Nancy Pelosi announced the House would commence a formal impeachment inquiry into the whistleblower and the phone call.

 This was meant to dispel the fog of words around various probes happening in several committees concerning what might be impeachable offenses (including instances of obstruction of justice identified when special counsel Robert Mueller made his report on Russian interference in the 2016 presidential election).